alexanderglemme/QuickLit-PP4/README.md

 The Landing page features a hero section and a slogan, and displays the four newest items.
 ![landing page]( "Title Text 1")

+# Testing
+### Testing is an essential part of ensuring the functionality and stability of a Django project.
+As of now only manual testing has been performed, even though it is recommended to also incorporate automated tests for more comprehensive coverage.
+Here are the tests that have been conducted so far:

+1. User Registration and Login: Successfully registered new users and verified their ability to log in with the created credentials.
+2. 404 Page Handling: Checked that accessing invalid URLs directs users to the appropriate 404 error page.
+3. SalesAd Management: Tested the ability to delete SalesAd entries, both as a regular user and as a superuser.
+Verified that new SalesAd entries can be  created, edited and deleted by users and that placeholder images appear as intended when SalesAds are marked as sold and/or lack the users uploaded image.
+4. Study Group Management: Created Study Groups as a user and ensured the ability to edit and delete them.
+Verified that the chat functionality within Study Groups allows users to exchange messages successfully.
+5. Chat Functionality: Tested the chat functionality within Study Groups by creating Study Groups and exchanging messages between test users.

 # Deploying to Heroku
 ## To deploy QuickLit to Heroku, you will need to follow these steps: